square/connect-api-examples/connect-examples/v2/csharp_checkout/README.md

     1. Buyer provides card information and clicks **Place Order**.

     1. Square processes the payment and redirects the buyer to a confirmation  page.
-If you provided **redirect_url** in your initial `CreateCheckoutRequest`, Squre returns the buyer to that page.
+If you provided **redirect_url** in your initial `CreateCheckoutRequest`, Square returns the buyer to that page.
 Otherwise, Square redirects the buyer to Square provided confirmation page.
 An example screenshot is shown:

         <img src="./confirmation.png" width="650"/>